MaxHalford/eaopt/docs/about.md

 GAs make abstraction of how the problem is written.
 Instead, they ***only*** consider the input and the output of the problem.
 This is very important to understand.
 This way of thinking enables the potential solving of ***any*** problem.
 Indeed, a problem always has to have a set of candidate solutions (the input) and an associated response (the output).

-GAs use heuristics to explore the search space defined by the inputs in an intelligent manner.
+GAs use heuristics to explore the search space defined by the inputs in an intellirngt manner.
 In this sense a genetic algorithm is a machine learning technique.
 Specifically GAs are inspired from natural evolution and intend to mimic the interaction between individuals in a population.

 !!! note "Note"
     Mathematical optimization techniques will usually outperform genetic algorithms if a function can be written mathematically.
 Genetic algorithms lose in power regarding potentially mathematically written functions because they don't suppose anything on the function itself.